isomerpages/moe-pasirrissec/_about-us/Our Partners/Our Partners.md

 ![](/images/Framework%2016%20Nov%202018.jpeg)

-Our committee aims to adopt the 3 Principles of the Partnership Framework; Synergy, Social Responsibility and Sustainability.
+Our committee aims to adopt the 3 Principles of the Partnership Framework; Synergy, Social Responsibility and Sustainability, to guide efforts to bring about synergistic partnerships, to realise school goals through open communication and collaborative culture.